 Starting with Chrome 79 on January 13, 2020, the browser will show a “Not Secure” indicator to the left of the address box.

 By March, with Chrome 81, connections to websites using the legacy versions will be blocked.
 There will be a full-screen interstitial warning that notes how the site you’re visiting uses an “outdated security configuration, which may expose your information when it is sent to the site.” - https://9to5google.com/2019/10/01/google-chrome-tls-warning/

 A new attack for AES-CBC and now, it’s the real end of life for AES-CBC for absolutely all services (ssh included) using AES-CBC, they migrate to full AEAD cipher suites, such as AES-GCM.

 All TLS and DTLS cipher suites which include CBC-mode encryption are potentially vulnerable - http://www.isg.rhul.ac.uk/tls/Lucky13.html

 It’s only in Git: https://github.com/sycured/nginx_ssl_config

-You can be interested by mutual TLS to harden your internal proxy_pass or other thing that you want be sure to authenticate client at server side.
+You can be interested in mutual TLS to harden your internal proxy_pass or other things that you want to be sure to authenticate the client at the server-side.